 Shoreditch is in East London and has lots of street art, hipster-style eateries, and artists.

-It’s easily connected to central London on the Central Line, and Ace Hotel has becoming super popular with visitors in recent months.
+It’s easily connected to central London on the Central Line, and One Hundred Shoreditch has becoming super popular with visitors in recent months.

 Boutique or Luxury

 If you’re splurging on your trip to London or just want to make sure you stay somewhere that is going to look out for you, these are my favorite luxury hotels in London.

 Now, you can often find some deals, particularly in the low season, so do check into the prices of these hotels depending on your dates to see if you can afford them, as ultimately they are my most recommended hotels in London if you have the cash!